 Our gardens are home to many fine ancient trees, which put on vibrant displays in the autumn months.
 Our outdoor guides will be offering daily tree walks to show off some our best specimens, including the Great Plane - thought to be the largest and oldest of its kind in Britain.

 Help us with our harvest

+Our gardeners will then add them into the compost mix, which will go on to feed Mottisfont’s plants.
 Compost is integral to keeping our gardens in top condition, and fallen leaves are an important ingredient.

-October marks the beginning of felling season: we have an active working coppice in the Mottisfont woodlands.
+For our countryside teams, October marks the beginning of felling season: we have an active working coppice in the Mottisfont woodlands.
 We cut hazel on rotation to produce an ongoing supply of produce including charcoal and faggots, which are available from the shop.

 You can explore the wider estate at your leisure with one of our downloadable walking trails.
 Why not visit the Millenium Orchard in the village just beyond our gardens?
-Managed by a dedicated volutneer team, the orchard is filled with traditional apple varieties in autumn, such as southern England cultivar the Egremont Russet.
+Managed by a dedicated volunteer team, the orchard is filled with traditional apple varieties in autumn, such as southern England cultivar the Egremont Russet.

 You’ll also find a photography exhibition in the Stables, Commoning Voices, which shares the passion commoners have for the New Forest, their animals and their community.